computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/FacebookMessenger/readme.md

   - Need d/b that supports
     - High rate of small updates.
     - Quick fetching of range of records.
-  - When querying user is most interested in sequentially accessing the messages.
+  - When querying, user is most interested in sequentially accessing the messages.
   - RDBMS  and NoSQL databases cannot be used since writing/reading a row for every message is expensive.
     - Will result in high latency.
     - Will cause huge load on d/b.